 Cabin Camps and Tourist Courts

 The cabin camp emerged as America’s highway network grew along with the population.
-According to Smithsonian Magazine, “Farmers and other business-folks would contract with an oil company, put up a gas pump, and throw up a few shacks.”
-The cabin camps weren’t exactly luxe: often dingy, without running water or electricity.
+According to Smithsonian Magazine, farmers and other businesspeople made a deal with an oil company, put up a gas pump and built a few shacks.
+The cabin camps weren’t exactly luxe.
+Often dingy, they usually lacked running water or electricity.

-Other roadside amenities, such as Howard Johnson’s restaurants, added to the allure of automobile travel.
+But other roadside amenities, such as Howard Johnson’s restaurants , began to proliferate, adding to the allure of automobile travel.

 By the 1930s a homier alternative became popular: the cottage court, also known as the tourist court.
-They were more expensive than the cabin camp, but they had indoor plumbing and electricity.
+More expensive than the cabin camps, they had indoor plumbing and electricity.
 They were mom-and-pop affairs, with a shared lawn and cottages decorated with standard themes.

+Motels didn't always accept all comers.
 For African-Americans, travel was a challenge.
-The Negro Motorists Green Book was a guide to accommodations that didn’t threaten embarrassment or danger.
+Many carried the Negro Motorists Green Book, a guide to accommodations that didn’t threaten embarrassment or danger.

 Rise of the Motel

 Meanwhile, the first so-called motel, or 'motor hotel,' opened in 1925 as the Milestone Mo-Tel in San Luis Obispo, Calif.

 After World War II, the growing middle class demanded more and more roadside lodging as the federal highway system expanded.
 People built motor courts at a furious pace.
 By 1947, there were 22,000 motor courts in the United States.

 The motels that sprang up in Bar Harbor, Maine, demonstrate the great economic leveling that took place during most of the 19th century.
 The town changed from a Gilded Age resort for millionaires into a middle-class tourist destination.